canonical/launchpad-manual/docs/user/how-to/launchpadlib/view-supported-fields-and-methods.rst

 If you need more detailed help, you can look the object up in `the API documentation <https://api.launchpad.net/devel.html>`_.
 First, find out the type of the object.
+For example:

 ::